Karen J. Rooney, Ph.D.

 summary of the important information.

-may also be as simple as putting the assigned topic/question
+as simple as putting the assigned topic/question that

 in a wheel while reading a piece of literature and attaching

-reading is done, all the information related to the assigned
+the reading is done, all the information related to the

-topic will be readily available for use in discussion or essay
+assigned topic will be readily available for use in discussion

 Insert Figure 3 about here